-So just a reminder of how Elijah then answers this dear lady’s claim to have so very little to offer by way of hospitality to strangers.
-See how he tells her not to FEAR and that GOD will PROVIDE a miracle for her.
+Elijah answers this dear lady’s claim to have so very little to offer by way of hospitality to strangers, by telling her not to FEAR and that GOD will PROVIDE a miracle for her.

 “And Elijah said to her, “Do not fear; go and do as you have said, but make me a small cake from it first, and bring it to me; and afterward make some for yourself and your son.
 For thus says the Lord God of Israel: ‘The bin of flour shall not be used up, nor shall the jar of oil run dry, until the day the Lord sends rain on the earth.’”

 So although she has so very little, she amazingly believes him and does as he requests and feeds Elijah before herself and her son and finds that his word was true:-